 It lathers nice, it has no smell to make me sick, and it does what it is supposed to do.. it cleans.
 Plus the price is right.
 If this soap makes an appearance at my local grocery or Whole Foods I will definitely buy again.

 The surprise package made me wary at first.
 It came with a bottle of shampoo, a tub of diaper rash cream, and a lotion.
 Well, I can’t say much about the latter two items because I immediately gave them away to a gal who will use them.
 Although I felt comfortable giving them away after looking at their ingredients and the site where they are sold, Poof’s Closet.
 The shampoo and I became fast friends though.

 I normally use shampoo bars but I have been wanting to switch it up a bit since my hair is getting long.
 I am not sure what possessed me to let it grow out in the summer but it is now touching my shoulders and shampoo bars are great but not as great for long hair IMO.
 Not sure why that is.
 Perhaps it is because the natural oils aren’t reaching the bottom of the hair but it just feels drier when my hair is longer.
 So I switched things up and used Baby Poof Body Wash & Shampoo on my own hair and my daughter’s waist length hair.
 It lasted us quite awhile because we only wash our hair 2-3 times a week.

 It uses organic ingredients and has only 5 ingredients total.
 It has absolutely no smell and it lathers quite nicely.
-I can see using this shampoo again and again.
+I can see using this chemical free shampoo again and again.
 Although, I did have to email the owner and ask if I can send my used bottle in to be refilled so I don’t have to keep purchasing new bottles.
 That will influence further purchasing decisions but not my glowing opinion of the actual shampoo.

 I feel like the beauty industry is starting to speak my beauty language.. clean, simple, minimal, and unscented.